-12.7.8.
-CUSTOM ACTIONS
+11.7.8.
+CUSTOM ACTION TYPES

-Custom actions are a powerful way to integrate with external systems by being able to define custom logic that will be executed by an Apache Unomi rule.
-An action is defined by a JSON file created in the following directory:
+Custom action types are a powerful way to integrate with external systems by being able to define custom logic that will be executed by an Apache Unomi rule.
+An action type is defined by a JSON file created in the following directory: